DFE-Digital/sts-plan-technology-for-your-school/terraform/container-app/README.md

 **NB: Make sure that the image_tag field is set to the most recent container address - usually of the form `main...`.
 The current container can be found through Azure Portal -> Container Registries -> Services -> Repositories -> plan-tech-app**

-For the moment, if you get a 403 then give IP-specific access to the person deploying the change.
+For the moment, if you get a 403 then give IP-specific access to the `plantechcosting` storage account for the relevant environment to the person deploying the change.
 (Permissions may be needed.)

 ### Terraform Apply